UGLY SPAT! Salman Khan THRASHES Rishi Kapoor For DISRESPECTING His Family? Says He Won't Respect Him

 - A Netizen Tried To Create A Rift Between Salman Khan & Shahrukh Khan; Here's How SRK Reacted!

 Reportedly, at Sonam Kapoor's reception, Rishi Kapoor got into an ugly spat with Salman Khan's sister-in-law, Seema Khan (Sohail Khan's wife).
-Reportedly, Salman didn't greet Rishi Kapoor at the party and the latter vented out his frustration on Seema Khan and we all know that Salman Khan cannot tolerate anything against his family.
+It is heard that Salman didn't greet Rishi Kapoor at the party and the latter vented out his frustration on Seema Khan and we all know that Salman Khan cannot tolerate anything against his family.

 Recently, while promoting Race 3, when an interviewer asked Salman Khan about Amitabh Bachchan, Rishi Kapoor and Anil Kapoor doing an amazing work even after crossing 50, Salman acknowledged Big B and Anil respectfully, but royally ignored Rishi and kept saying, "who..who".